Jayesh23B/Depreciation-Analysis-Project/README.md

 - Straight-Line Method suits assets with consistent usage.
 - Diminishing Balance Method reflects faster value loss in early years.
 - Correct method selection improves financial accuracy.
+-
+## Sample Outputs
+Screenshots are included to demonstrate depreciation schedules and comparison analysis created during the project.

 ## Who This Project Is For
 Useful for finance teams, business analysts, auditors, and decision-makers involved in asset management.